-Will I be liable for losses related to the EMV liability shift starting October 1?
+Will I be liable for fraud losses related to the EMV liability shift?

 Do I need to worry about EMV if I do not accept credit card payments in person?

-If you only key in credit card data instead of swiping cards, you will not be affected by the EMV liability shift, but you should always be aware of the ways to prevent fraud when processing online or phone transactions.
-More information is available here.
+If you only key in credit card data instead of swiping cards, you are not affected by the EMV liability shift, but you should always be aware of the ways to prevent fraud when processing online or phone transactions.

 - EMV is a registered trademark of EMVCo LLC in the United States and other countries.